syedpeer/beautiful-jekyll/_posts/2021-05-05-osint-challenges.md

 ## OSINT Challenges

 Every organization needs to look before they leap into OSINT; though it has many advantages, there are some challenges that need to be addressed.
-Choosing to ignore these challenges will make the OSINT effort harder, longer, costlier and po- tentially less productive.
+Choosing to ignore these challenges will make the OSINT effort harder, longer, costlier and potentially less productive.

 The following outline of OSINT challenges may be helpful: